tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/delegate-access-with-shared-access-signature.md

 ---
 title: Delegate access with a shared access signature - Azure Storage
 description: A shared access signature (SAS) is a URI that grants restricted access rights to Azure Storage resources.
-You can provide a shared access signature to clients who should not be trusted with your storage account key but to whom you wish to delegate access to certain storage account resources.
-By distributing a shared access signature URI to these clients, you can grant them access to a resource for a specified period of time, with a specified set of permissions.
+You can provide a shared access signature to clients who should not be trusted with your storage account key when you want to delegate access to certain storage account resources.
 author: tamram

 ms.date: 07/29/2019